-Hydrants are installed in underground chambers below yellow covers, but have above-ground yellow marker plates to identify the location and size of the water main.
+Hydrants are installed in underground chambers, situated below pit covers (some of which are painted yellow).
+They are identified by yellow marker plates which display their location and size of the water main.
 A standpipe is needed to access the water supply and turn it on, rather like a tap.

-The Service has a team of hydrant technicians who are responsible for the upkeep of all fire hydrants and water supplies.
-Their work also includes consulting with the water authorities about the installation and placement of new hydrants, on-going repairs and quality checks on existing hydrants, ensuring compliance with the Fire Water Act, and making sure that that all risk criteria are met.
+The Service has a team of hydrant technicians who are responsible for the inspection and maintenance programme.
+This includes defecting and repairing our fire hydrants.
+Their work also includes consulting with the water undertakers, planning the installation of new hydrants and water mains.

-Behind the scenes, we have a hydrant database and maintain the mapping software as used by Control and the mobile data terminals on fire appliances.
+Behind the scenes, we have a hydrant database which updates the mapping software used in Fire Control and the mobile data terminals on fire appliances.

 Know the law

 It is illegal to use a fire hydrant to obtain water for purposes other than firefighting, unless authorised by the water authority or other person to whom the hydrant belongs.
-Persons found to be using fire hydrants without the appropriate authorisation are liable to prosecution.
+Persons found to be using fire hydrants without the appropriate authorisation are liable to prosecution by the water undertaker.

 Think before you park